CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/Layer-2-Extensions.md

 ```
 </div>

-Verify EVPN Type-2 routes from the perspective of the ingress provider edge (leaf01) for the end host *42:20:47:91:95:a7*
+Verify EVPN Type-2 routes from the perspective of the ingress PE (leaf01) for the end host *42:20:47:91:95:a7*

 <div class=scroll>